The Type color

-An unnamed initializer consists of expressions inside square brackets .
-The unnamed initializer for type color consists of three expressions, each specifying a value for one of the members .r, .g and .b, in the given order.
+A nameless initializer consists of expressions inside square brackets .
+A nameless initializer for type color consists of three expressions, each specifying a value for one of the members .r, .g and .b, in the given order.

 Members from type color can be printed out individually.
 Each member behaves like a variable.